Dorian Singer: Professional career

+Jacksonville Jaguars

 On April 30, 2025, Singer signed as an undrafted free agent with the Jacksonville Jaguars.
 He was waived on August 26 as part of final roster cuts.
 Singer was re-signed to the practice squad on August 27.
 He was released from the practice squad on August 29.

+Winnipeg Blue Bombers

+On February 3, 2026, Singer signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+On May 31, 2026, he was released as part of final roster cuts but immediately signed to the team's practice roster.